 Some investors find that a portfolio mortgage, which consolidates all your buy-to-let properties onto one mortgage, helps them to manage their finances.
 When you take out a portfolio mortgage deal, it’s possible to release equity at the same time.

-Whether this is the right option for you will depend on your individual circumstances.
+It will largely depend on your individual circumstances.
 While remortgaging to release equity can make it possible to finance a buy-to-let mortgage, there are benefits and drawbacks to every form of borrowing.

 For example:

-You may need to pay ERCs (early repayment charges) on your existing mortgage to leave the deal if you're within a fixed period of any type.
-These fees apply to most mortgages, unless you’re on your lender's SVR (standard variable rate)
+Early repayment charges.
+You may need to pay early repayment charges (ERCs) on your existing mortgage to leave the deal if you're within a fixed period of any type.
+These fees apply to most mortgages, unless you’re on your lender's Standard Variable Rate.

-You may not have enough equity in your existing property to finance the buy-to-let property
+Limited equity.
+You may not have enough equity in your existing property to finance the buy-to-let property you want.

-Unless you're using the equity released from remortgaging to buy an investment property outright, you'll have two mortgages to repay
+Increased risk.
+Unless you're using the equity released from remortgaging to buy an investment property outright, you'll have two mortgages to repay.
+Failure to keep up with your repayments could put your home at risk - so you may wish to seek financial advice before proceeding.

-If you borrow more against your existing equity, you could be faced with higher interest rates on your original mortgage - as the more equity you leave in your home, the cheaper the mortgage rates available to you
+Potentially higher interest rates.
+If you borrow more against your existing equity, you could be faced with higher interest rates on your original mortgage.
+That's because the more equity you leave in your home, the cheaper the mortgage rates generally available to you.